Residential Treatment for High-Functioning Depression

-Persistent depressive disorder, also referred to as high-functioning depression, is less severe than major depression but persists for a longer period of time.
+High-functioning depression, also known as persistent depressive disorder, is less severe than major depression but persists for a longer period of time.
 Although people with this type of depression can still function, they are often only going through the motions.
-Treatment for high-functioning depression, which involves a combination of therapies and medication, can help patients learn to cope with negative emotions, make positive changes, and engage in good self-care for improved mood and functioning.
+Residential treatment for high-functioning depression, which involves a combination of therapies and medication, can help patients learn to cope with negative emotions, make positive changes, and engage in good self-care for improved mood and functioning.

 High-functioning depressive disorder is a diagnosable type of depression that is more accurately called persistent depressive disorder, or PDD.